-- 5.5.3.2 Upon request, faculty may be granted an extension of the probationary period not to exceed two years to accommodate unusual circumstances including, but not limited to: - 1.
-Parental responsibilities related to the birth or adoption of a child, or responsibilities related to the care of a spouse, designated individual, child or parent. - 2.
-Personal illness or injury - 3.
-COVID-19 related circumstances.

-Such requests shall be in writing and must be approved by the faculty member's department head, dean and the PVPAA.
+- 5.5.3.2 Upon request, faculty may be granted an extension of the probationary period not to exceed two years to accommodate unusual circumstances including: - a.
+Parental responsibilities related to the birth or adoption of a child, or responsibilities related to the care of a spouse, designated individual, child or parent. - b.
+Personal illness or injury Such requests shall be in writing and must be approved by the faculty member's department head, dean and the PVPAA.